Caitlyn Jenner Tells Her OWN Story For H&M

 Other moments chronicled include Jenner’s decision in 1984 to transition; finding happiness by meeting Kris Jenner on a blind date in 1991; Caitlyn and Kris coming up with the idea to do a reality show in 2007 (inspired by watching The Osbournes); and the 2015 Vanity Fair shoot with Annie Leibovitz.

-The campaign also stars Chelsea Werner, a Special Olympics gymnast with Down syndrome; Cuba’s sole female boxer, Namibia Flores, and surfer Mike Coots (pictured above) who lost his leg during a shark attack.
+The campaign, which drops tomorrow along with the slick athleisure items, also stars Chelsea Werner, a Special Olympics gymnast with Down syndrome; Cuba’s sole female boxer, Namibia Flores, and surfer Mike Coots (pictured above) who lost his leg during a shark attack.

-The For Every Victory collection was designed with input from the Swedish Olympic team and includes sleek, colour blocked pieces in black with accents of grey, gold, and pale pink.
-Prices range from £6.99 to £39.99 for the women’s items while the men’s pieces range from £14.99 to £39.99.
+The For Every Victory collection was designed with input from the Swedish Olympic team and includes sleek, colorblocked pieces in black with accents of gray, gold, and pale pink.
+Prices range from $5.99 to $59.99 for the women’s items (tops are $12.99 and $24.99, sports bras are $19.99, and bottoms will run you $24.99 to $39.99) while the men’s pieces range from $24.99 to $59.99.
 The fast fashion retailer also whipped up uniforms for the Swedish Olympic and Paralympic teams to wear at this year’s games in Rio, but those aren’t for sale, alas.

 Check out the full video, below.